-If you’re struggling to come up with gift ideas for a friend or family member this Christmas, then read on.
+If you’re struggling to come up with gift ideas for a photographer friend or family member, then read on.
 We’ve selected the best gifts for photographers so that whatever your budget, you’ll find something they love.

 Best gifts for photographers under £50

 If you’re struggling to find the perfect backdrop on which to shoot product, food or lifestyle images you’ll want to take a look at these.
 The 40x40cm (£18) Photo Boards are ideal for small items, while the larger 60x60cm (£30) designs offer better space for more complex still-life set-ups.
 The company has larger 80x90cm boards in its range too, all in a variety of styles.
 Fantastic results can be attained using these boards under natural light and the website offers a visual idea of what can be achieved using them.

 Eyelead’s Sensor Dust-Sticking Bar (SCK-1) is one of the most effective accessories we’ve used to remove dust safely from a camera’s sensor.
 The gel on the sticking bar is formulated to capture dust without damaging the sensor and leaves no residue behind.
 After the dust has been removed, dab the bar on special cleaning paper, with the higher adhesion of the paper retaining the dust and enabling the sticking bar to be reused.
 It’s important to note that the SCK-1 version should not be used with Sony or Leica sensors; instead it’s imperative to use the SCK-1S (red) version.